nsnam/ns-3-dev-git/doc/tutorial/source/tweaking.rst

 want to set, and the right hand side is the flag we want to use.
 In this case, we are going to turn on all of the debugging levels for the application.
-If you run the script with NS_LOG set this way, the |ns3| logging system will pick up the change and you should see the following output:
+If you run the script with NS_LOG set this way, the |ns3| logging system will pick up the change and you should see something similar to the following output:

 .. sourcecode:: bash

-  Waf: Entering directory `/home/craigdo/repos/ns-3-allinone/ns-3-dev/build'
+  UdpEchoClientApplication:UdpEchoClient(0xef90d0)
-  Waf: Leaving directory `/home/craigdo/repos/ns-3-allinone/ns-3-dev/build' 'build' finished successfully (0.404s) UdpEchoClientApplication:UdpEchoClient()
+  UdpEchoClientApplication:SetDataSize(0xef90d0, 1024)
-  UdpEchoClientApplication:SetDataSize(1024)
+  UdpEchoClientApplication:StartApplication(0xef90d0)
-  UdpEchoClientApplication:StartApplication()
+  UdpEchoClientApplication:ScheduleTransmit(0xef90d0, +0ns)
-  UdpEchoClientApplication:ScheduleTransmit()
+  UdpEchoClientApplication:Send(0xef90d0)
-  UdpEchoClientApplication:Send()
+  At time +2s client sent 1024 bytes to 10.1.1.2 port 9
-  Sent 1024 bytes to 10.1.1.2
+  At time +2.00369s server received 1024 bytes from 10.1.1.1 port 49153
-  Received 1024 bytes from 10.1.1.1
+  At time +2.00369s server sent 1024 bytes to 10.1.1.1 port 49153
-  UdpEchoClientApplication:HandleRead(0x6241e0, 0x624a20)
+  UdpEchoClientApplication:HandleRead(0xef90d0, 0xee7b20)
-  Received 1024 bytes from 10.1.1.2
+  At time +2.00737s client received 1024 bytes from 10.1.1.2 port 9
-  UdpEchoClientApplication:StopApplication()
+  UdpEchoClientApplication:StopApplication(0xef90d0)
-  UdpEchoClientApplication:DoDispose()
+  UdpEchoClientApplication:DoDispose(0xef90d0)
-  UdpEchoClientApplication:~UdpEchoClient()
+  UdpEchoClientApplication:~UdpEchoClient(0xef90d0)

 The additional debug information provided by the application is from the NS_LOG_FUNCTION level.
 This shows every time a function in the application